decision-labs/a5pg/README.md

 ![A5 Visuals](docs/a5-visuals.png)

 This extension wraps the A5 equal-area spatial index Rust crate and exposes a small set of convenient SQL functions.
+The API is designed to be compatible with the DuckDB a5 extension for cross-database query portability.

 ## Why A5?